2015–16 Manchester United F.C. season: Group stage

-Manchester United players before the game against CSKA Moscow.

 The group stage draw was made on 27 August 2015 in Monaco.
 Manchester United were drawn into Group B with Dutch champions PSV, the runners-up from Russia and Germany, CSKA Moscow and VfL Wolfsburg.
 Manchester United had been drawn in the same group as CSKA Moscow and Wolfsburg in 2009–10, while they had met PSV in the first group stage of the 2000–01 competition.
 United suffered a shock defeat to PSV in the first game as the hosts came from behind to win 2–1, after Depay scored the opener following his brace against Club Brugge in the play-offs.
 Héctor Moreno levelled the game at half-time, and Luciano Narsingh sealed the game in the 56th minute.
 In the 24th minute, United's in-form left-back Luke Shaw suffered a broken leg in a challenge with Moreno, keeping him out for six months.